HousingLink

 • Demolition permit numbers are included to give some context to the production numbers in relation to the number of units lost in the region’s housing stock.
 However, the demolition number comes from demolition permit issues only; because of this, the actual number of units lost, the affordability level, and the condition of these lost units is unknown.

-Questions about the data?
+Questions About the Data?

 Dan Hylton